 Who is Leisuredays?

 Leisuredays is a specialist insurance provider offering static caravan, lodge, chalet, park home and holiday home insurance.
-Its static caravan cover is 5-star Defaqto-rated.
+Its static caravan cover is rated 5 star by their customers on Trustpilot.

 Leisuredays says it works with some of the UK’s leading holidays parks and has been operating for more than 30 years.

-Leisuredays is a trading name of Caravan Guard Ltd, which offers 5-star Defaqto-rated specialist cover for touring caravans and other motorhomes and campervans.
+Leisuredays is a trading name of Caravan Guard Ltd, which offers 5-star Trustpilot rated specialist cover for touring caravans and other motorhomes and campervans.

 What is covered under my Leisuredays static caravan policy?